arrowhead-f/x509-profile/proposal.md

 ### 1.1 Relation to the IETF RFC 5280 X.509 Profile

 All certificate profiles in this document, with the exception of the _Manufacturer_ and _Transfer_ profiles of Sections X and Y, are _required_ to be strict subsets of the RFC 5280 X.509 profile, which regulates the use of X.509 certificates on the World Wide Web.
-Most significantly, this makes our profiles compatible with many implementations of the TLS and DTLS standards for secure communication, as well as many with many web programming frameworks.

 ### 1.2 Significant Terminology

 The following subsections represent technical domains with particular bearing on this document.
-Each subsection briefly describes the domain and lists terms and abbreviations relevant to our purposes.
+Each subsection briefly describes a domain and defines relevant terms and abbreviations.

 #### 1.2.1 Eclipse Arrowhead